Home ImprovementDoor Lock Problems and How to Fix Them

 If you have an older uPVC door model, chances are it does have butt hinges.
 And do you know what butt hinge DON’T have?
 Height adjusters.
 In translation – if your door has dropped, you’ll have to reinstall the whole thing to fix it, and that can be only done by a professional.

-Like we said earlier, some types of uPVC door repairs you can actually do yourself, while others can be performed only by a professional.
-A faulty euro cylinder or a broken lock mechanism fall exactly into that category.
+Like we said earlier, some types of uPVC door repairs you can actually do yourself, while others are best left to be performed only by a professional.
+A broken lock mechanism falls exactly into that category.
+You can read more about why that’s a complex issue in our guide below.

 Did you find our article helpful?
 Make sure to leave a comment below, sharing your personal experience!